 The stroke recovery process often involves the simplest of routines suddenly becoming extremely challenging.
 This is often because the person can struggle to think clearly, or reason with their thoughts.
 Sleep patterns, memory and overall behaviour can be affected, so the individual will require support with many daily tasks. .
 After stroke care at home means your loved one can recover in the familiarity of their own settings, reducing additional confusion caused by a new environment.

 Following a stroke, individuals may suffer from aphasia, meaning they find it difficult to find a word or phrase a sentence.
 Some can have trouble speaking altogether.
 Though in many cases a professional speech therapist will be able to assist.
 Talking and interacting with other people regularly, and without judgement, is vital to the stroke recovery process.
-The professional care our specialist live-in carers provide includes exploring different means of communication during the recovery phase.
+The professional care from a specialist live-in carers can include exploring different means of communication during the recovery phase.

-This is where our live-in carers, specialists in home care for stroke victims can help dedicated on a daily basis.
+Live-in carers are specialist in home care for stroke victims and can help on a daily basis.
 Along with a speech professional, they can also help explore other means of communication during the recovery phase.

 During post stroke care, it’s common for people to experience low mood and anxiety.
 It’s very important that action is taken to reduce negative thoughts and to remain positive throughout the road to recovery.

-Our live-in carers spend time getting to know your loved one, so that they can understand and address any concerns.
-Post stroke care at home means a live-in carer is able to provide personalised care and one to one support which is rarely the case within hospitals or care home environments.
+Live-in carers can spend time getting to know your loved one, so that they can understand and address any concerns.
+Post stroke care at home means a live-in carer is able to provide personalised care and one to one support.
+This is rarely the case within hospitals or care home environments.

-When someone has experienced a stroke, it’s normal for them to feel angry that they can no longer live the life in the same way they had before.
-Engaging with a live in carer who will remain calm, compassionate and empathetic, even in times of distress or frustration, can make all the difference to your loved one and those close to them.
+When someone has experienced a stroke, it’s normal for them to feel angry.
+They can no longer live the life in the same way they had before.
+Engage a live in carer who will remain calm, compassionate and empathetic.
+In times of distress or frustration this can make all the difference to your loved one and those close to them.

-Knowing how to care for someone following a stroke can be challenging, but we can help.
-Our live-in care and visiting care services can provide peace of mind that your loved ones are safe in their own homes.
+Knowing how to care for someone following a stroke can be challenging, but we can help you find the right carer.
+Live-in care can provide peace of mind that your loved ones are safe in their own homes.
 Want to know more about your care options?
-Contact our friendly team today or call us on 0808 250 4091.
+Contact our friendly team today or call us on 0330 053 5014.